SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

-SharePoint Server 2013 includes several ready-to-use display templates such as lists and slideshows for your Content Search Web Parts.
+SharePoint includes several ready-to-use display templates such as lists and slideshows for your Content Search Web Parts.
 When you configure a Content Search Web Part in the browser, you choose which display templates to use.